The Raiselig Dossier: Demon's Eye

 Raiselig staggered backward as her jaws clamped shut inches away from where they had stood.
 A hissing spray of venom flew past their face as they fumbled in their pocket for the lighter.
 “Please, don’t make me do this!”

 “It’s my fault!”
 She howled, her coils crashing into the walls and sending rocks hurtling down towards Raiselig’s lithe form.
 “I’m making you!
 I control you!
 I deserve it!
 You had no choice!
-I made you!”
+I made you do it!”

 Raiselig’s fingers met with metal.
 Gripping tightly, they pulled the lighter out and lit the flame.
 “Please!”